Governors feel heat to reopen from protesters, president

 The agency urged the French public to stick to the country’s strict confinement measures, which have been extended until at least May 11: “Together, we will vanquish the pandemic.
 Don’t relax our efforts at the moment when confinement is bearing fruit.”

 Spain’s children have been confined to their homes for five weeks, prompting some parents to ask that they be to allowed to at least take a daily walk.
-The government says it is studying how to cautiously roll back lockdown measures, but that it is too soon to let kids out since they are a major source of transmission even if they rarely fall ill from the virus.
+Prime Minister Pedro Sánchez said the government will seek to extend the state of emergency to May 9 but will start easing the total confinement of children beginning April 27.
+Children are thought to be a major source of transmission even if they rarely fall ill from the virus.

-Fernando Simón, a leading Spanish health official, said Saturday: “For children to go outside, we need to see a sufficiently small number of new cases to ensure that the epidemic won’t explode again and so that we won’t be putting at risk our patients and our hospitals. … We are close, but we need to go day to day.”

-Most governments and public health officials remain cautious about relaxing the shutdowns, despite the mounting economic toll.
+Sánchez announced in a televised news conference late Saturday that the government would allow children “to get out of their houses for a period on a daily basis,” but the specifics needed to be ironed out with experts.

+The national lockdown would be rolled back only when the country’s embattled health system is ready for a possible rebound of infections, he said.

 While most of those sickened by the virus recover, the outbreak has killed at least 155,000 people worldwide, according to a Johns Hopkins University tally based on figures supplied by government health authorities around the globe.

-The number all but certainly underestimates the actual toll.
-Authorities said that almost everywhere, thousands have died with COVID-19 symptoms — many in nursing homes — without being tested for the virus, and have thus gone uncounted.
+The number almost certainly underestimates the actual toll.
+Nearly everywhere, thousands have died with COVID-19 symptoms — many in nursing homes — without being tested for the virus, and have thus gone uncounted.

-Jordans reported from Berlin.
-Associated Press journalists from around the world contributed to this report.